imshaaz21/CodeRed/README.md

 - If a player’s time reaches zero, the server immediately ends the game, marks the opponent as winner by timeout, and the UI reflects the result.
 - The React client shows a synchronized countdown for both players using the server-provided `clocks` snapshot and `serverTime` timestamp.

+## Bot Mode

+- Selecting “Challenge Bot” in the lobby spins up a lightweight AI opponent that draws from the same tile bag and dictionary as humans.
+- The bot searches for quick legal moves by simulating candidate placements against the game engine; if no move is available it will pass.
+- A dedicated task keeps the bot responsive and ensures it plays within the 30-second budget per turn.

 ## Verification

 - `python -m compileall server` ✅